- ツアー時期: 6月. - 10月.

 Vik in Myrdalur valley is the southernmost village on the Icelandic mainland, located around 180 km from the capital Reykjavik.

-Vik is important as a service center for the inhabitants and visitors of the marvellous Reynisfjara beach.
+Vik is important as a service center for the inhabitants and visitors of the marvelous Reynisfjara beach.

 Hvítserkur, sometimes referred to as the “Troll of North-West Iceland”, is a 15m (49ft) basalt stack protruding from Húnaflói bay, along the eastern shore of the Vatnsnes peninsula.
 Hvítserkur gets its name from the birdlife nesting atop it.
 In Icelandic, the name translates to “white shirt”, a nod to the colour of the bird droppings that cover the rock.

 It should come as no surprise that Hvítserkur is often referred to as a troll.
 Folklore implies that Hvítserkur was originally a troll determined to rip the bells down from Þingeyraklaustur convent, an apparent allusion to the people’s stoic resistance to the Christianisation of Iceland.
 However, as goes the story, the troll paralysed by walking out under sunlight and quickly turned to stone.
 The Hvítserkur stack is all that remains.